scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 containers based systems [Bottomley2014]_ are a possible solution to ensure the consistency of the operating system and dependencies on which the simulation runs [Melia2014]_.
-Building a container that will deliver a runnable image in which the simulation execution is well scoped and known will ensure that accross machines and platforms we get closer to a consistent execution environment.
+Building a container that will deliver a runnable image in which the simulation execution is well scoped and known will ensure that across machines and platforms we get closer to a consistent execution environment.

 We propose as following, a set of four models that combined together should be